 And there is pride.
 We are so incredibly proud of our pilots – their deep passion for flight, their talents and skills, their determination to love us well, their ability to balance a demanding career and family.
 We are so proud of our children – their never-ending flexibility, their enduring love, their strength, their understanding in the chaos.
 We are proud of ourselves – the way we hold it all together, our unfailing tenacity, our deep faith, our independence, our uncanny ability to handle whatever it is that life throws our way when he’s gone.

-We may not really be movie stars, but we are bright and shining supernovas in our own right, each and every one!
+We may not really be movie stars, but we are bright and shining supernovas in our own universe, each and every one!

 So yeah.
 The pilot wife life may not be all that Top Gun makes it out to be.
 But perhaps it’s even better.
 We may not have steamy rendezvous with our beloved pilots in Paris every week or enough money to gift wrap using unwanted thousand dollar bills, but what we do have is something real, magical, beautiful.
 We have amazing families, amazing communities, and amazing (though admittedly chaotic) lives.